-Power Door Locks (LX/EX)
+Power Door Locks (LX/EX Sedan)

-Both doors can be simultaneously locked and unlocked by operating the master door lock switch located on each door.
+All doors can be simultaneously locked and unlocked by operating the master door lock switch.

-In addition, the passenger door will lock automatically when the tab on the driver's door is pushed forward, or when the driver's door is locked from the outside with the key.
+In addition, the passenger doors will lock automatically when the lock tab on the driver's door is pushed down, or when the driver's door is locked from the outside with the key.